annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 5. “In many ways, Lord Dalhousie was the founder of modern India.”
 Elaborate.
 (200 words)
 6. Critically discuss the objectives of Bhoodan and Gramdan Movements initiated by Acharya Vinoba Bhave and their success.
 (200 words)
 7. Write a critical note on the evolution and significance of the slogan, ‘Jai Jawan Jai Kisan’.
 (200 words)
 8. Discuss the contributions of Maulana Abul Kalam Azad to pre- and post-independent India.
-(200 words) #Art_Culture
+(200 words)
 9. Analyze the circumstances that led to the Tashkent Agreement in 1966.
 Discuss the highlights of the Agreement.
 (200 words)
 10. Critically examine the compulsions which prompted India to play a decisive role in the emergence of Bangladesh.
 (200 words)
 11. “Latecomer’ Industrial Revolution in Japan involved certain factors that were markedly different from what West had experienced.”
 Analyze.
 (200 words) #world_history